-The computational grid consists of 3 parts.
-The first part contains the three rotor blades, stubs and the rotor hub.
-On the blade surface, a structured grid with $156 \times 189$ elements in span-wise and chord-wise direction was generated.
-The boundary layer mesh of the blades consists of 49 hexagon layers in an O-O-topology.
-The height of the wall-next cell is $\delta=3\cdot 10^{-6}~{\rm m}$ along the entire blade, ensuring $y^+\leq 1$ .
-Figure 1a) and b) give an impression of the chord-wise and span-wise grid resolution, respectively.
+The computational grid consists of three parts.
+The first part contains the three rotor blades, stubs, and the rotor hub.
+On the blade surface, a structured grid with $156 \times 189$ elements in the span-wise and chord-wise directions was generated.
+The boundary layer mesh of the blades consists of 49 hexagon layers in an O-O topology.
+The height of the wall-next cell is $\delta = 3 \times 10^{-6}$ m along the entire blade, ensuring $y^+ \leq 1$ .
+Figure 1a and b give an impression of the chordwise and span-wise grid resolution, respectively.